Limebug 17″ GT35 3-Piece Split Alloys

 – Mounting Hardware: Available Separately

-– Quantity: Listing for full Set
+– Quantity: Listing for one wheel, Each

 Wheel Terminology, PCD, Offset, J & ET Explained